This post may contain affiliate links, which means I may earn some money if you click on one.

 Where Can I Grow It?

-As most varieties get quite large, it is best to grow sunflowers outdoors.
 As the name implies, sunflowers are sun lovers that require at least 6-8 hours of sunlight, so it is best to give them the sunniest location possible.

 Sunflowers are susceptible to toppling over in the wind, so a sheltered location against a wall, or staking them for support is best.